 General Registration Now Open

-All registration types include lunch on 10th and 11th September, along with coffee at breaks.
+All registration types include lunch on 10th to 12th September inclusive, along with coffee at breaks.
 For those registering for the conference dinner, this will take place at St. Edmund Hall on the evening of 11th September, and includes wine.

 *For confirmed speakers and respondents*: there is no need to register for the conference itself, only for the conference dinner if you wish to attend (using the form above).
 If you have any queries, please email us directly at firstname.lastname@example.org